 Job hunting today is not as straightforward as it once was.
-Companies are using different methods to find new employees - from connecting with a recruiter, applying directly to the company and old-fashioned networking.
+Jobseekers are using different methods to find employment – from connecting with a recruiter, applying directly to a company and old-fashioned networking.

 We have looked into the pros and cons of these methods to help you decide the best way to apply for a job.

 Whether in person, via the company website or email, direct application is about proactively selling yourself to potential employers.